EchTR/brawl-stars-player-stats/README.md

 # brawl-stars-player-stats
-that program show brawl stars profile status on website. please give my link while sharing.
+that program show brawl stars profile status on website. once you install it on your server, your customers don't need to get a new api-key. please give my link while sharing.

 # setup

+required modules: requests, flask
 ```python
 Line 9: "authorization":"Bearer <token>"
 ```